 for a local A Place for Mom Advisor

+The average amount of precipitation peaks during the month of November at around 18.94 inches.
+The average monthly precipitation for the state of Washington is around 3.15 inches.
+The average humidity across the state is 71%.
+The highest monthly average humidity rating is 88% in the month of December.
+On average, Washington has an air quality index rating of around 32.4 AQI.
+The highest seasonal air quality index rating occurs in the month of August with a rating of 77.2 AQI.
 During the summer, the average temperature in Washington is around 65F.
 Over the summer months the average high temperature peaks at around 92F during the month of July.
 In the summer, the average low temperature drops to around 40F during the month of June.
 During the winter, the average temperature in Washington drops to around 35F.
-The average high winter temperature is around 53F in the month of February.
-The average low temperature during the winter drops to around 14F in the month of December.
-The average air quality index rating in Washington is 32.4 AQI.
-The average air quality index rating peaks in the month of August with a rating of around 77.2 AQI.
-Washington experiences an average humidity rating of about 71%.
-The highest monthly average humidity rating is 8,800% in the month of December.
-On average, the state receives 3.15 inches of precipitation a month.
-The most precipitation occurs in November with an average of 18.94 inches of precipitation a month.
+During the winter, the average high temperature peaks at around 53F during the month of February.
+In the winter months, the average low temperature falls to around 14F during the month of December.
 While residents of Washington mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Washington can include earthquakes (moderate), earthquakes (high), and floods.

 The state of Washington has a diverse array of plant and animal life.
-Local plant life can consist of buckthorn, pacific yew, nook rose, and Douglas maple.
-While venturing throughout the state, you might see animals such as the rainbow trout, the crescent trout, the Olympic marmot, or the American robin.
-The state animal of Washington is the Olympic marmot.
+Local plant life can consist of buckthorn, quaking aspen, nootka rose, and douglas maple.
+While venturing throughout the state, you might see animals such as the olympic marmot, the mountain beaver, the shrew-mole, or the roosevelt elk.
+The state animal of Washington is the olympic marmot.